12forks/command-line/examples/postmodern.rst

 Merge pull request #1 from segv/transactions

-bug fix in ensure-transactions; refactor with-logical-transactions
+bug fix in ensure-transactions; refactor with-logical-transactions.

 Fix call to with-savepoint in save-dao/transaction to work with new api.